 Celebrity Eclipse Facts

-Celebrity Eclipse is a Solstice-class cruise ship operated by Celebrity Cruises.
-She was the third vessel built in the Solstice series, later followed by the Silhouette and the Reflection.
+Celebrity Eclipse is the third vessel in the Solstice-class, and later followed by the Silhouette and the Reflection.

 While the Millennium class ships like the Celebrity Summit are popular, the Solstice class is 30% larger.
 The Eclipse is the sister ship of Celebrity Solstice, Celebrity Equinox, Celebrity Reflection, and Celebrity Silhouette.